 Unfortunately, roof algae’s favorite foods are limestone and lime-based products like cement.
 This algae is tough stuff!
 It has continued to migrate north and now flourishes in less humid environments.

 Some credit its expansion to global warming.
 Whatever the cause, it’s now a growing problem worldwide.

 Why is it growing on my roof?

-In addition to roofs, it can grow on any moist or wet outdoor surface including as walls, driveways and sidewalks.
+In addition to roofs, it can grow on any moist or wet outdoor surface including walls, driveways, and sidewalks.

 Why the dark streaks?

-Roof algae contains a dark pigment that serves as a protective coating which shields it from the sun’s ultraviolet rays.
+Roof algae contain a dark pigment that serves as a protective coating that shields it from the sun’s ultraviolet rays.
 This is what gives it the unattractive blackish color.

 Is it harmful?